deetronix/affiliate-coupons/readme.txt

 2. Settings

 == Changelog ==

+= Version 1.5.0 (11th November 2018) =
+* New: Redesigned & restructured settings page
+* New: Clipboard icon can now selected via settings (3 different icons and 2 colors are available to be chosen from)
+* New: Clipboard background & font colors can now be overwritten via settings
+* New: Added new button icon and 2 colors (black & white)
+* New: Added setting which allows you to hide coupon dates on the front end
+* Improvement: Removed third party plugin installation dependency
+* Improvement: Optimized coupons admin overview page
+* Improvement: Optimized templates & styles
+* Improvement: Added install & uninstall routines
+* WordPress v4.9.8 compatibility

 = Version 1.4.1 (18th June 2018) =
 * Improvement: Removed directly included metabox dependency and switched over to "TGM_Plugin_Activation" class instead